 - Don’t forget to take every chance to shine and stand out.
 That way, if there’s a job opening in the future, you might be the first person that comes to mind!

-By following these internship guidelines, you will juice every last drop of your internship experience and pave the way to a brighter future!
+By following these internship guidelines, you will squeeze every last drop of benefit out of your internship experience and pave the way to a brighter future!